hocostem/hocostem.github.io/_posts/2020-07-12-Mrs-Heather-L-Engineer.md

 ---
 layout: post
 title: Mrs. Heather L., Senior Electrical Engineer for the DoD
-tags: [engineering, electrical, project-management, women-in-stem]
+tags: [engineering, electrical, management, women-in-stem]
 ---

 **Why did you choose to pursue this career?
 What made you certain this was the right path?**